Ovarian cancer

 Genetic testing after diagnosis

-If you are diagnosed with epithelial ovarian cancer, your treatment team or a family cancer centre will discuss with you the option to have a blood test to look for a fault in the BRCA1, BRCA2 or another similar gene.
+If you are diagnosed with epithelial ovarian cancer, your treatment team will probably suggest genetic testing.
+This is a blood test that looks for a fault in the BRCA1, BRCA2 or another similar gene.

-This genetic test may be available through the public hospital system or with a Medicare rebate.
-The results will help work out if the ovarian cancer is sensitive to treatments such as targeted therapy.
+This test may be available through the public hospital system at no cost, or Medicare may cover some of the costs.
+The results will help work out if the ovarian cancer may respond to treatments such as targeted therapy.

-If a cancer-related gene fault is found, Medicare rebates the cost of testing close adult female and male relatives to check their risk (men can inherit and pass on BRCA faults and may have a higher risk of prostate cancer).
+If a cancer-related gene fault is found, Medicare may also cover the cost of testing close adult female and male relatives to check their risk.
+Men can inherit and pass on BRCA faults and may have a higher risk of prostate cancer.

 Learn more about genetic testing